dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 ![goalies07](/images/goalies07.png)

-Now it looks like maybe a best bet at an elbow in explaining variance at about k = 4 clusters.
+Now it looks like maybe a best bet for an elbow in explaining variance is about k = 4 clusters.

-So rerunning the pairs plot with 4 clusters on the scaled 3 variables:
+So rerunning the pairs plot with 4 clusters on the scaled variables:
 ```r
 set.seed(1001) # so cluster assignments stay the same scaled_3_vars %>%